Artists are invited to submit works for exhibition alongside members of the Royal Society of British Artists at their Annual Exhibition 2018.

-The de Laszlo Foundation Prize: The de Laszlo Medal and £1,500 will be awarded to the artist under 35 for the best painting from life
+The de Laszlo Foundation Prize: The de Laszlo Medal and £1,500 will be awarded to an artist under 35 for the best work from life

-Alfred Daniels Personal Favourite Award: Six prizes of £100 each
+Alfred Daniels Personal Favourite Awards: Six prizes of £100

-The Artist Magazine Award: The winner will be interviewed in The Artist magazine, print and digital edition
+The Artist Magazine Award: The winner will be interviewed in The Artist magazine, print and digital editions

 The Davison Award for Oil Painting: £100